Fundraise with your community

 Fundraise with my church

 There are many meaningful ways your church community can support young people.
 You might dedicate a service or deliver a talk to raise awareness about youth homelessness.
-Or take action by sleeping out under the stars in solidarity.
+Or take action by doing a Weighted Walk.